 Award: This exhibit is the recipient of the Recovering Canada Award resulting from a contest held by Defining Moments Canada and sponsored by the Government of Canada, Canada’s History, the Canadian Science and Technology Museum, and the Canadian Nurses Association.
 Thank you to Defining Moments Canada for recognizing this project.

-The year 2018 marks 100 years since the Spanish Flu swept across the world.
+The years 2018-2019 mark 100 years since the Spanish Flu swept across the world.
 This online exhibit has been developed to acknowledge its impact and significance on the citizens of Dufferin County, Ontario.
 In six months, the Spanish Influenza pandemic killed some 30 million people around the world and some 30-50,000 people across Canada.
 This nearly forgotten pandemic was among the worst in modern history in terms of rate of illness and death.
 The Spanish Flu epidemic made its way to Dufferin County by October of 1918, likely along common transportation routes, especially through railway hubs like Toronto.
 The epidemic peaked in November, lasting until February of 1919.